 Many victims of malpractice will suffer a resultant loss of employment or employability as well as other "economic" injuries.
-Unfortunately, many persons with disabilities are unemployed or unemployable when subjected to the additional insult of medical negligence.
-These individuals will have de minimus claims for economic damages.
+Unfortunately, many persons with disabilities are already unemployed or unemployable when subjected to the additional insult of medical negligence.
+These individuals often will have de minimus claims for economic damages.
 Their compensation will be necessarily more limited to non-economic damages when compared to otherwise previously healthy persons.

 The non-economic cap will have a disparate effect on persons with disabilities.
 Many persons with disabilities live below the poverty line and are of limited means.
 They are unable to retain counsel on any hourly basis.
 Rather, they must enter into contingency contracts.
 The expenses associated with prosecuting medical malpractice claims, combined with the relatively low success rates on these cases, will render cases with only non-economic recovery financially unattractive to counsel.
 Persons with disabilities are thereby denied viable access for civil redress of these wrongs.

 The disparate impact on persons with disabilities is violative of their equal protection guarantees.
 Moreover, due to our country's historic discrimination against persons with disabilities, any review of the statute should be undertaken pursuant to strict scrutiny.
+Alternatively, persons with disabilities should be accurate as "guise-suspect" status and receive commensurately enhanced scrutiny.
 Assessing RSMo. §538.210 demonstrates its unconstitutional character in its particularly harsh and unfair treatment of persons with disabilities.